 Many, many soldiers and service members have died, not for freedom, but for corporate profits.
 That is the problem.
 The US for a long time, has not been a country.
 The US is the largest supranational corporate conglomerate whose primary export is terrorism, and these corporations (defense contractors, fossil fuel industry, pharmaceutical industry, banking industry) have the largest military in the world at their beck and call.
 That is what should piss her off more and it is for this reason that many, many soldiers have died for – corporate profits – not freedom.

 If our country actually cared about freedom then we would not be terrorizing the world.
-We would be leading humanitarian efforts in places that needed it like: Flint, Puerto Rico, or Somalia or any other African country where millions are dying each year due to war, starvation, disease, etc. Do you know why we do not care about those areas?
+We would be leading humanitarian efforts in places that needed it like: Flint, Puerto Rico, Somalia (or any other African country), Palestine, Yemen or any other place where millions are dying each year due to war, starvation, disease, etc. Do you know why we do not care about those areas?
 There is no money to be made there.
 Our corporate owners do not care about those areas because there is no money to be made in saving the world.

 Hundreds of thousands of military personnel joined the military because they want to help their country and to help to really bring freedom to world only to die for corporate profit while terrorizing innocent people thousands of miles away.
 Their honorable sacrifice betrayed, perverted, and dishonored for corporate profit.
 That is what should piss her off.

-If you want the US to freedom someplace the best thing you can do is to declare your have massive oil reserves.
+If you want the US to freedom someplace the best thing you can do is to declare that you have massive oil reserves.
 Here is an amazing meme that illustrates this:

 As a part of that corporate perversion of our country and its symbols, here is what the US flag now represent:

-- Red – for the blood of our honorable service members and the blood of the innocent slaughtered for corporate profits
+- Red – for the blood of our honorable service members and the blood of the innocent slaughtered and terrorized for corporate profits

 - White – for the corporate ownership of our government

 - Blue – for the blind patriotism and nationalism that powers its world-wide terrorism